 Jubilee Nunnallee 5/11/2019

-Recent years have brought Gender studies & Queer theory to the forefront of political and social debates.
+Recent years have brought Gender studies & transgender theory to the forefront of political and social debates.
 In recent months I have distanced myself from these discussions for several reasons but partially due to self-care.
 After a while it became mentally exhausting for me to participate in these debates, combating the sheer level of ignorance shared amongst political reactionarist.
 Yet, in-spite of my absence I have tried to keep up with Queer news and current events.
 I understand that the now disrepute Paul R. McHugh M.D. has resurfaced but not for the reasons I had come to expect.
-Recent articles have appeared that lambaste McHughs academic integrity by accurately scrutinizing his anti-Queer “research”.
+Recent articles have appeared that lambaste McHughs academic integrity by accurately scrutinizing his anti-trans “bias-research”.
 This article is meant as such and should not be viewed as a schadenfreude.
-Although, I must confess that it does feel good to see this old-fuddy finally get his comeuppance.
-The purpose of this thesis will be to extirpate the specific violations of McHughs academic dishonesty which will then unmask his prejudice.
+Although, I must confess, it does feel good to see this old-fuddy finally get his comeuppance.
+The purpose of this thesis will be to identify and extirpate the specific violations of McHughs academic dishonesty which will in turn finally unmask his prejudice.

 Of course his lack of clinical expertise has not stopped Republican and religious support for this man and his relationship with anti-trans hate groups.
 In 2002, the New York Times reported that McHugh identified himself as a Democrat but also as culturally conservative; interpret that however you wish.
 Although, throughout his illustrious career he has aligned himself with the Republican party.
 He is a part of the American College of Pediatrics which is designated as a conservative hate group by the Southern Poverty Law Center.
 In 2001, he was appointed by former Republican President George W. Bush to the Bio-ethics committee.
 His work has also been cited numerous times in support of anti-LGBTQ+ legislation.
 The former New Hampshire state Republican rep., J.R.
 Hoell cited McHughs work against (HB 478), a bill that would protect against gender discrimination.
 Unfortunately, as of 2018, the four term state rep. has not sought reelection (sarcasm implied).
 His research is shared uncritically across religious and conservative sites.
 His latest paper Sexuality and Gender: Findings from the Biological, Psychological, and Social Sciences, co-authored with Lawrence Mayor M.D. in 2016, was published in the disreputable journal Ethics and Public Policy Center & The New Atlantis.
 Which you may be shocked to learn that both journals that claim to be “academic” are in actuality politically conservative publications.

 Setting aside his blatant academic dishonesty to say that he’s contributed nothing to his field wouldn’t be accurate.
 In 1975 Marshal F. Folstein, Susan Folstein, and Paul R. McHugh published a paper that included an appendix for the mini-mental state examination (MMSE).
 A simple questionnaire now widely used in hospitals as a reliable test for early dementia.
 It should be noted that in an academic research paper ‘where your name appears’ shows your level of contribution.
 Although, McHughs name appears last in the cited research it wouldn’t be fair to not give him some credit.
-However, this would not validate any claims he’s made about transgender people; that would be an appeal to authority.
-Although, if we could make our own appeal to authority then it would also be true that McHugh has been publicly denounced by the faculty and staff at JHU.
-Citing some of the talking-points and research studies stated here.
+However, this would not validate any claims he’s made about transgender people; that would be a red herring.
+His bigoted crusade has left an unsavory taste with his fellow colleagues at JHU.
+Citing some of the talking-points and research studies covered here, the faculty and staff at JHU publicly denounced McHugh.
 In their op-ed version of the original published article in the Baltimore Sun, several faculty and colleagues at John Hopkins University (i.e., Chris Bevrer, Robert W. Blum, and Tonia C. Poteat) were critical in their dismissal of McHugh and Mayors findings,

 We wish to make clear that there are many people at Hopkins who hold a profound and long-standing commitment to the health, wellness, well-being, and fair and non-stigmatizing treatment of LGBTQ people and communities.
 We do not believe that the “Sexuality and Gender” report cited above is a comprehensive portrayal of the current science, and we respectfully disassociate ourselves from its findings.
 (Baltimore Sun Op’ed, 2016).